Excavator Operation

 Can an excavator be used as a crane for lifting?

 Yes, but with specific requirements.
-From 10 August 2025, operators must hold a High Risk Work Licence (HRWL) if lifting suspended loads exceeding 3 tonne Safe Working Load.
+From 10 August 2025, operators must hold a High Risk Work Licence (HRWL) if the machinery has a Safe Working Load exceeding 3 tonnes — CN (non-slewing) for non-slewing machines or C2 (slewing, up to 20 tonne capacity) for slewing machines.
 The excavator must have a certified lifting point with marked load rating.
 Certified slings and shackles are required.
 A lifting plan is needed for complex lifts.
 No personnel are permitted under suspended loads.
 The machine must be on level, stable ground during lifting operations.

 Get Your Excavator Operation SWMS